-Evaluates the principles, the practices, and the problems of human resource administration in government.
+Evaluates the principles, practices, and problems of human resource administration in government.
 Focuses on the perspectives of human resource management, equal employment opportunity, analyzing and staffing jobs, compensation, training and development, and employee and labor relations.
 Prerequisite: PADM301 or permission of instructor.